visiongaiatechnology/vgtastra/README.md

 ## 📄 License

-Proprietary · © 2026 VisionGaia Technology · Cologne, Germany
+AGPLv3 · © 2026 VisionGaia Technology · Cologne, Germany

 VGTAstra is not open-source.
 The repository is provided as a reference architecture for developers building agentic WordPress tooling.
 Redistribution, resale or white-labeling without written permission from VisionGaia Technology is prohibited.